datopian/flowershow/site/content/subscribed.md

 # Thanks for subscribing 🌷

-We are excited that you're interested in Flowershow progress!
-Soon you will start getting our regular updates on a lot of cool stuff we're working on.
+Thank-you for your interest in Flowershow!
+We will be in touch soon.

-If you have some ideas on how to make Flowershow even more awesome, let us know!
-Or even better -> contribute!
-Either way, check our [GitHub issues](https://github.com/flowershow/flowershow/issues).
+If you have ideas for what you would like to see in Flowershow or suggestions how to improve it please let us know.
+The easiest way is via the [discussions forum on Github](https://github.com/flowershow/flowershow/discussions).